andrewcbuensalida/graphql-playlist/README.md

 ss -tnlp | grep "node /" to see what ports pm2 processes are running on.

-to run server, with auto restart when files change, put --watch, pm2 start server.js --watch --name heat
+to run server, with auto restart when files change, put --watch, pm2 start server.js --watch --time --name heat

 then to auto restart when instance reboots, pm2 startup pm2 save

-to check logs , pm2 logs heat --timestamp
+to check logs , pm2 logs heat